zygon4/mmesh/README.md

 * You have a network of cells
 * Each cell listens for activations from remote cells
-* If a cell becomes active (from an outside source) it propagates a residual activation to other cells
 * If that same active cell was predicted to be active by a different cell, then it sends a prediction feedback message and that prediction becomes stronger
 * Right now, the activations and predictions are time-expiring (for better or worse - this is still in flux)